 Common side effects that should clear up within a few days include mild burning or irritation at the site where the cream was applied.
 Mild headaches may also occur.
 If they persist or get worse, report this to your healthcare professional or pharmacist promptly.

-Elidel is prescribed to treat the condition known as eczema or atopic dermatitis, especially when other treatments with steroids have failed or are contraindicated.
-Atopic dermatitis is believed to be an autoimmune condition, where cells in the skin are overreacting to a stimulus and causing inflammation.
+Elidel is prescribed to treat the eczema condition known atopic dermatitis, especially when other treatments with steroids have failed or are contraindicated.
+Atopic dermatitis is an immune reaction to inhaled or ingested substances, and attacks are often accompanied by bouts of asthma and hay fever.
+Cells in the skin are reacting to a stimulus and causing inflammation.